konfuzio-ai/konfuzio-sdk/docs/sdk/examples/async_upload_with_callback/index.md

 ## Using Ngrok to Pull Documents Uploaded Asynchronously

-The most convenient way to upload a large number of files to the Konfuzio
+The most convenient way to upload a large number of files to the Konfuzio is to use the Document.from_file method in asynchronous mode.

 Install Flask